kiiwiibiirb/ac-bell-calculator/README.md

+# Important
+This was my first go at finishing something in a programming language, now that I've gotten the handle of it I will work on a better version of this, that will be much more user-friendly.
+Stay tuned for that :)

 # ac-bell-calculator
 This is a lua script that can help you determine how many bells you will get from selling bugs/fish